 In COs, the maximum power dissipation for open-faced, natural convection-cooled mountings is limited to 134.7 watts per square foot per GR-63-CORE.
-The footprint of a standard 14-slot, 23-inch HCS-417 shelf in a narrow aisle is 7.024 square feet.
-Therefore, the maximum bay dissipation is limited to 946 watts.
-Use this limit and the parameters in Table 17 through Table 24 to determine the maximum number of HLU circuits that can occupy one CO bay.
+The footprint of a standard 28-slot, 23-inch HCS-417 shelf is 7.024 square feet, so the maximum bay dissipation is limited to 946 watts.
+Use this limit and the parameters in Table 16 (page 50) through Table 23 (page 52) to determine the maximum number of HLU circuits that can occupy one CO bay.